ERF: Energy Research and Forecasting Model: Introduction

 While this is not a complete list, we are unaware of any other atmospheric modeling codes that run with NVIDIA (CUDA), AMD (HIP) and Intel (SYCL) GPUs, utilize adaptive mesh refinement in addition to grid stretching and terrain-following coordinates, and have the run-time option to switch between fully compressible and anelastic equation sets.
 We believe ERF is unique in this combination of capabilities.

 In addition to the features above, ERF offers the capability to evolve Lagrangian particles in time.
-It is known that physical particles play a significant role in many atmospheric flows, such as pollutant and aerosol transport \citep{Alam_2008}, atmospheric chemistry \citep{Lin_2013}, Lagrangian cloud microphysics \citep{Morrison_2020}, wind-borne debris (from tornadoes or hurricanes) \citep{zhao_review_2021}, and wind turbine blade erosion \citep{Mishnaevsky_2021}.
+It is known that physical particles play a significant role in many atmospheric flows, such as pollutant and aerosol transport \citep{Alam_2008}, atmospheric chemistry \citep{Lin_2013}, Lagrangian cloud microphysics \citep{Morrison_2020} and wind-borne debris (from tornadoes or hurricanes) \citep{zhao_review_2021}.
 ERF ``particles'' can represent physical particles or particle aggregates; they can also be used as more generic tracer quantities advected with the flow.
 Using the AMReX support for particles and particle-mesh operations, ERF particles can also interact with the flow field and other quantities stored on the mesh.
 We show an example of passive particle transport by a moist flow in Section~\ref{sec:vandv}.

 The paper is organized as follows.
 In Section~\ref{sec:goveqs}, we describe the governing equations for compressible and anelastic flows as well as the turbulence and microphysics models, physical forcings, and options for initial and boundary conditions.
 In Section~\ref{sec:numerics}, we describe the numerical discretization of these equations, both spatial and temporal, and describe ERF's approach to mesh refinement.
-Also, since ERF is designed to be used for wind energy applications and general atmospheric simulations, we describe the wind turbine models included in ERF.
-To validate ERF's numerics and showcase ERF's capabalities, we present a set of general atmospheric test cases as well as simulations relevant to wind energy in Section~\ref{sec:vandv}.
+To validate ERF's numerics and showcase ERF's capabilities, we present a set of general atmospheric test cases in Section~\ref{sec:vandv}.
 In Section~\ref{sec:software}, we give some background about AMReX and present performance results.
 Finally, we discuss current and future work in Section~\ref{sec:conclusion}.